web3Gurung/text-editor-in-c/notes.md

 from `man tcgetattr`, there is a line which tells what `ICANON` flag does (one of the constraint under `c_lflag` flag) -

 ```
+The setting of the ICANON canon flag in c_lflag determines whether the terminal is operating in canonical mode  (ICANON  set)  or  non‐canonical mode (ICANON unset).
+By default, ICANON is set.

 ICANON Enable canonical mode.
 ```